WrathMuffin/GRA-INTRO-Shader-Progress-Project/README.md

 We did at one point attempt ot use ambient and diffused lighting to experient to see if it pairs well with color correction of objects in our game.
 We used a LUT to be sampled and have the dimensions of the texture be used to calculate the offsets on the x and y axis, along with using the 32-bit COLOR variable data so that a threshold is made for color mapping so that the color mapping does not go beyond the threshhold.
 Then for every color pixel a position on the LUT is calculated, and that is used in color grading with the LUT sampling over that pixel with the LUT coordinate position to be used in the final output.

 With color grading:

 <img width="1226" height="661" alt="image" src="https://github.com/user-attachments/assets/eee80393-f492-482c-af06-7de25fbbc9d8" />

 Without color grading:

 <img width="1227" height="671" alt="image" src="https://github.com/user-attachments/assets/4bbe0e94-2435-4d62-ad46-b69bcc9ab402" />

 as for ambient and diffused lighting, when we tried to apply it there is barely any noticable difference on the object itself, which led to us not using it for our game as there is barely a visible effect to enhance the models for our style.

 With trying to apply ambient and diffused lighting:

 <img width="801" height="517" alt="image" src="https://github.com/user-attachments/assets/7d4fe7d1-bbf5-4a71-a027-f6deb1b1f632" />

 Without using ambient and diffused lighting:

 <img width="813" height="527" alt="image" src="https://github.com/user-attachments/assets/9e19885e-3e24-4864-a221-21af96b8d911" />

 Toon Shader:

 <img width="918" height="533" alt="image" src="https://github.com/user-attachments/assets/40524b23-4c3c-453e-92d5-8ca89db1c18b" />

 The Toon shader renders 3D objects to have a more cartoony appearence by applying a toon ramp texture over the object with the uv involved to simulate cell shading.
 The normals and the main light direction are normalized and used in the dot product and multiplied by negative one to have the lighting be calculated and corrected, and then that is hooked to the saturate function and connected to the UV port of the Sample Texture 2D node.
 What this does is that it modifies the UV of the object to map out the toon ramp texture (that property is plugged into the Sample Texture 2D node) to give that cell shading look depending on where the main lighting is coming from.
 Then that gets added to the BaseColor node of the Fragment shader to be applied and work in game.

 With Toon Shader (look more closely at the object, you can find the outline of the highlights of the toon ramp):

 <img width="897" height="550" alt="image" src="https://github.com/user-attachments/assets/14303b2f-5291-4f0d-90b8-b59d4fc2be67" />

 Without Toon Shader:

 <img width="901" height="575" alt="image" src="https://github.com/user-attachments/assets/8ad04f4f-4c81-4bbe-a2e5-3be2aa981452" />

 The Toon Shader is used for every boss, and that is so to help give more of a retro and poly feel of the boss characters with how lighting is displayed on them instead of giving more smooth gradients for lighting and shading.

 Bump Shader:
 <img width="1152" height="523" alt="image" src="https://github.com/user-attachments/assets/c0d61e79-c626-4d51-96dc-2bca33bcf17d" />

 The bump shader makes the texture applied to the object have more depth to it without modifying the geometry of the mesh itself.
 This was done through recalculating the normals of the mesh.
 A normal map needs to be sampled and then unpacked first, and using the rbg values the X, Y, and Z coordinates of the normal vectors along with needing to convert Tangent, Bitangent, and the object normals into world space and multiply them together into a big 3 by 3 matrix to be used in the dot product for lighting calculations with the Main Light Direction (also being normalized).
 The dot product is multiplied by -1 to flip it around to correct it, and saturated and multiplied with the main object textured that is sampled so that the depth effect can be applied to it, and be added to the BaseColor node in the Fragment shader to use the effect.

 In our game this is used to enhance the environment props by including the visual of having wires running through the props, as it matches with our digital environment and gives more off the effect of a technology based world the player is moving around in.

-The reference image we used:
+The reference image we used and converted into a normal map:

 <img width="355" height="658" alt="image" src="https://github.com/user-attachments/assets/8dd4f068-1dfe-4262-a20b-03ac9dff0a58" />

 With bump shader:

 <img width="426" height="383" alt="image" src="https://github.com/user-attachments/assets/a8381478-a194-49ac-809d-e0517db96d45" />

 Without bump shader:

 <img width="432" height="386" alt="image" src="https://github.com/user-attachments/assets/d6c66c6f-63b4-474e-9aeb-56c963a4fc32" />

 Rim Lighting:

 <img width="723" height="557" alt="image" src="https://github.com/user-attachments/assets/d6c72d65-7bdf-4d19-970e-dc356a94056b" />

 The rim lighting was accomplished by first, getting both the normal vectors of the object (in world space), and the view direction (in world space), and getting them both normalized.
 From there a dot product is found between them to get the lighting value, and then it is run through the saturation node so that the results are restricted between 0 and 1 (no negative numbers for lighting calculations).
 Then it is subtracting against 1 so that the lighting does not come from the center of the object but at the edges of it.